 Straightforward communication is especially important for companies that are creating and defining new categories in their market.
-Being proactive in building content that speaks to the company’s vision ensures that all new content and product information flows throughout a site to form a complete, connected brand image.
+Being proactive in building content that speaks to the company’s vision ensures that all new content and product information produces a complete, connected brand image.

 A brand relaunch is also a perfect opportunity to review workflows and processes.
 Take a look at your marketing technology (martech) stack and identify tools that can be optimized, updated, consolidated, or integrated.

-Integrating technologies is another way brands recognize ROI.
+Integrating technologies is another way brands realize impact.
 Teams invest in tools for specific functions, but when those tools work in silos, they’re less effective.
 Integrating tools so they work together and keep teams in the systems they’re used to enhances brand consistency and reduces time spent switching between systems.

 Relaunching your brand is exciting.
 You’ll be proud to see months (and possibly years) of hard work all come together to achieve your goals.
 And the thrill of seeing your sharp new logo or updated visuals out in the world is just the icing on the cake.
 A meticulously planned and well-executed relaunch will create a wide range of benefits for your company, including:

-- Alignment of your brand elements across all channels to ensure they meet the needs and interests of your audience
+- Alignment of brand elements across all channels to ensure they meet the needs and interests of your audience

 - Improvement in the quality of internal communications as a result of brand education and awareness

 - Elevated positioning amongst new and existing competitors in your industry

 - New or renewed interest within your target audience